 Welcome

 I am an Assistant Professor in the Department of Criminal Justice and Criminology at Sam Houston State University.
-Broadly, my work theorizes about the institutional dynamics of contested fields.
-As a trained sociologist, I take a mixed-methods approach to studying gray markets, the motivations for politically motivated violence, and more recently, the commodification of the prison experience.
+As a trained sociologist, I take a mixed-methods approach to studying contested markets, contentious politics, and punishment.
+Broadly, my work theorizes the institutional dynamics of stigmatized & stigmatizing economic behavior, ideological violence, and coercive confinement.

 I earned my B.A. in Letters, Arts, and Sciences from Penn State-Altoona and my M.A. and Ph.D. in Sociology from the University of Arizona.